drewwalton19216801/cube3d/README.md

 ## Pausing/Resuming

-To pause/resume the program, press the `p` key during program operation.
+To pause/resume the program, press the `p` or `space` key during program operation.

 ## Resetting Zoom and Translation